-Also, package size has been almost divided by 3, resulting in much faster download and install time.
+Also, the package size is almost three times smaller, resulting in much faster download and install time.

 Xenko 2.0 supports project upgrades only for projects created with Xenko 1.10 Beta.
 If you want to upgrade a project made with an older version, update it to Xenko 1.10 first.